-From the outset, the quest for perfection has been Louis Roederer's lodestar, guiding the Champagne House to the choicest vineyards, urging to prize quality over quantity, inspiring to create Cristal one day and pioneer biodynamic viticulture the next.
+From the outset, the quest for perfection has been Louis Roederer's lodestar, guiding the Champagne House to the choicest vineyards, urging it to prize quality over quantity, inspiring it to create Cristal one day and pioneer biodynamic viticulture the next.
 The approach is as concrete as it is abstract: it is based on soil, chalk and blending as well as the poetry of time, pleasure and emotion.
 Such a philosophy naturally drew the House to the world of art, for which Louis Roederer has always nurtured a quiet yet fervent passion.
-As a valued sponsor of the Bibliothèque nationale de France (BnF), Louis Roederer was named Major Patron of the Arts in 2010.
-This national honour prompted it to set up a Foundation devoted to supporting art with a view to enhancing the intangible worth of its wines and inspiring the work that goes into their making.
-The ensuing decade has seen the Louis Roederer Foundation develop into an institution apart.
+As a valued sponsor of the Bibliothèque nationale de France (BnF), Louis Roederer was named a Major Patron of the Arts in 2010.
+This national honour prompted it the following year to set up a Foundation devoted to supporting art with a view to enhancing the intangible worth of its wines and inspiring the work that goes into their making.
+In 2021 the Louis Roederer Foundation celebrated its first decade during which it developed into an institution apart.
 It stands out by virtue of its unabashed zeal for photography and panoramic curiosity in all things creative.
-It stands tall by way of its firm friendships with such prestigious peers as the Grand Palais, the Palais de Tokyo and now the Villa Medici.
+It stands tall by way of its firm friendships with such prestigious peers as the Grand Palais, the Palais de Tokyo, or most recently the Villa Medici and the Jeu de Paume.
 It stands up for emerging artists via several Louis Roederer Foundation Revelation Prizes.
 And this is just the beginning; the best is yet to come.

-THE LOUIS ROEDERER FOUNDATION, IO YEARS SUPPORTING CREATION
+THE LOUIS ROEDERER FOUNDATION, II YEARS SUPPORTING CREATION

->INTERVIEW OF FRÉDÉRIC ROUZAUD >TEN YEARS OF AFFINITY, EXHILARATION AND UNFAILING SUPPORT
+>INTERVIEW OF FRÉDÉRIC ROUZAUD > ELEVEN YEARS OF AFFINITY, EXHILARATION AND UNFAILING SUPPORT